-CEO and Co-Founder of Polaris Sensor Technologies, Mrs. Banish formed the company as a Principal Investigator of Small Business Innovation Research contracts focused on artificial intelligence and image processing.
-She is also a specialist in Hypersonic Aero-Optical System Modeling.
-She located Polaris inside an incubator program at the University of Alabama.
-She developed the accounting and contracting systems that won the approval of the Defense Contracting and Auditing Agency.
-She rolled out these tools to aid other small businesses.
-She developed a subsidiary, KnowFlame, around novel biochemical technology and products.
-Prior to founding Polaris, Mrs. Banish worked at a number of firms focused on micro machine manufacturing, anti-reflective surface structures for next generation focal planes, and applied research.
-Mrs. Banish received her B.S. in Electrical Engineering in 1987 with a minor in Engineering Management.
-She received her M.S. in Electrical Engineering from the University of Alabama in Huntsville in 1994.
-She has a specialty in applied optics and is a holographer.
+As CEO and Co-Founder of Polaris Sensor Technologies, Mrs. Banish formed the company inside an incubator program at the University of Alabama as a PI of SBIR contracts focused on artificial intelligence and image processing.
+During her technical career, she has developed software, hardware, and optical systems to support research and is a specialist in hypersonic aero-optical system modeling, applied optics, and holography.
+She developed the accounting and contracting systems that won the approval of the DCAA and rolled out these tools to aid other small businesses.
+She developed a subsidiary, KnowFlame®, around novel biochemical technology and products.
+Prior to founding Polaris, she worked at firms that focused on micro machine manufacturing, anti-reflective surface structures for next generation focal planes, and applied research.
+She received her B.S. in Electrical Engineering in 1987 with a minor in Engineering Management and her M.S. in Electrical Engineering from the University of Alabama in Huntsville in 1994.

-Dr. Larry Pezzaniti initiates, directs, and manages a large portion of Polaris’s new technology development.
-He is a subject matter expert in polarization imaging, micro and macro optical system development, and physical aerodynamic optical effects.
-His breadth of knowledge includes not only optical disciplines, but also mechanical, electrical, electronic, processing, and analytical specialties that directly lead to the success and customer satisfaction of Polaris R&D and product development efforts.
-He has over 75 journal publications, holds 23 patents, and is a collaborative member of research teams at leading universities as well as Army, Air Force, and Navy Research Laboratories.
-Dr. Pezzaniti graduated from the University of Florida and in 1993 completed his Ph.D. at the University of Alabama in Huntsville (UAH) under renowned polarization expert Dr. Russell Chipman.
+As CTO of Polaris Sensor Technologies, Dr. Pezzaniti initiates, directs, and manages a large portion of Polaris’s new technology development.
+He is a subject matter expert in polarization imaging, micro- and macro-optical system development, and physical aerodynamic optical effects.
+His breadth of knowledge includes not only optical disciplines, but also mechanical, electrical, processing, and analytical specialties that directly lead to the success and customer satisfaction of Polaris R&D and product development efforts.
+He has over 75 journal publications, holds 23 patents, and is a collaborative member of research teams at leading universities as well as with the Army, Air Force, and Navy Research Laboratories.
+He graduated from the University of Florida and in 1993 completed his Ph.D. at the University of Alabama in Huntsville under renowned polarization expert Dr. Russell Chipman.